Senior Vice President and Chief Marketing Officer

 A native of Milwaukee, Scott is a former Corporate Vice President of Microsoft Advertising Business Group.
 In this role, he managed a multibillion dollar business encompassing all emerging businesses related to online advertising, including search, display, ad networks, in-game, mobile, digital cable and a variety of enterprise software applications.

 Scott is a magna cum laude graduate of Princeton University, with a degree in economics, and he earned an MBA from Harvard University.
-He serves on the board of the Center for Medical Weight Loss and is a former director of the Internet Advertising Bureau (IAB) and Turn, Inc., a digital advertising company.
+He serves as a director of Blue Nile, Inc. (NASDAQ: NILE), a leading online retailer of diamonds and fine jewelry, is on the board of the Center for Medical Weight Loss, and is a former director of Geeknet (NASDAQ: GKNT), the Internet Advertising Bureau (IAB) and Turn, Inc., a digital advertising company.

 Founder & Chief Executive Officer